Virtual Pub Visit for Research Purposes

 Scientists from Freiburg create virtual world to study the influence of emotions on criminal actions

 What influence do emotions have on our decisions?
-Are we more likely to commit an aggressive act when we are angry?
-What motivates us to intervene when we witness someone being victimized?
+Are we more likely to commit a criminal act when we are angry?
 A team of researchers led by Freiburg criminologist Jean-Louis van Gelder is investigating these and other questions.

 Criminologists from the Max Planck Institute in Freiburg create virtual reality scenarios to study the influence of emotions on people’s interpretations and reactions to aggressive situations in a barroom setting.
 Specifically, the study consists of two scenarios aimed at examining the extent emotional responses to provocation motivate aggressive behavior, and whether emotions related to witnessing others being physically or sexually assaulted influences their willingness to intervene.